 Section 1.
 Society/Chapter Dual Membership.
 Each member of the Society in good standing within the Territory automatically shall be assigned membership in the Chapter in accordance with Society procedures.
 In addition, any Society member in good standing outside of the Territory may elect to become a member of the Chapter upon written request to the Society in accordance with its procedures.
 Society members shall be placed in the Chapter membership category that corresponds with their Society membership category.
 Chapter members must be Society members in good standing.

 Section 2.
 Membership Categories.
-The membership of the Chapter is composed of the following categories and such additional categories as may be established by Society from time to time: CPCU Members and Affiliate Members.
+The membership of the Chapter is composed of the following categories and such additional categories as may be established by Society from time to time: CPCU Members, Affiliate Members, Student Members, Academic Members, Pathways Members, and Post Career Members (collectively “Chapter Members”).
 The criteria for membership are the same as those established by the Society for each such membership category in its bylaws and policies.

 Section 3.
 Member Rights & Obligations.
-All CPCU and Affiliate Members (CPCU and Affiliate Members are also referred to herein as the “voting members”) shall be entitled to attend the member meetings and social functions of the Chapter; participate in committees and task forces; serve in leadership roles on committees and task forces; and vote in the Chapter’s elections and on all matters presented to the Chapter’s voting members.
-Only CPCU Members shall be entitled to hold office in the Chapter and serve on the Chapter’s Board of Directors.
-Each eligible voting member in good standing shall have one (1) vote in the Chapter’s elections and on all other matters presented to the voting members.
-All Chapter members must abide by these bylaws, the Society Bylaws, and such other rules, policies, procedures and regulations as the Society or the Chapter may from time to time adopt.
+All Chapter Members shall be entitled to attend the member meetings and social functions of the Chapter; participate in committees and task forces; serve in leadership roles on committees and task forces; and vote in the Chapter’s elections and on all matters presented to the Chapter’s voting members.
+All Chapter Members shall be entitled to hold office in the Chapter and serve on the Chapter’s Board of Directors.
+Each eligible Chapter Member in good standing shall have one (1) vote in the Chapter’s elections and on all other matters presented to the Chapter Members.
+All Chapter Members must abide by these bylaws, the Society Bylaws, and such other rules, policies, procedures and regulations as the Society or the Chapter may from time to time adopt.

 Section 4.
 Member Resignation.
-Any member may resign by submitting notice to the Society administrative office in writing.
+Any Chapter Member may resign by submitting notice to the Society administrative office in writing.
 Resignation will be effective upon receipt.
-Resignation will not relieve the member of the obligation to pay dues and other assessments accrued before the effective date of the resignation.
-No portion of any dues paid shall be refunded to the resigned member.
+Resignation will not relieve the Chapter Member of the obligation to pay dues and other assessments accrued before the effective date of the resignation.
+No portion of any dues paid shall be refunded to the resigned Chapter Member.

 Section 5.
 Member Suspension/Expulsion.
-A Chapter member may be censured, suspended or expelled for cause and after a fair hearing by an affirmative vote of the majority of the members of the Society’s Leadership Council present and voting at a duly called meeting of the Society’s Leadership Council in accordance with the Society’s policies and procedures.
+A Chapter Member may be censured, suspended or expelled for cause and after a fair hearing by an affirmative vote of the majority of the members of the Society’s Leadership Council present and voting at a duly called meeting of the Society’s Leadership Council in accordance with the Society’s policies and procedures.

 Section 6.
 Automatic Termination.
-Membership in the Chapter automatically shall be terminated whenever a Chapter member’s membership in the Society is terminated.
-In addition, the membership of any Chapter member who is in default of payment of Society or Chapter dues or any other charges for a period of sixty (60) days from the date on which such dues or charges become payable, or otherwise becomes ineligible for membership in the Chapter or the Society, shall be terminated automatically, unless such termination is delayed by the Society’s Leadership Council.
+Membership in the Chapter automatically shall be terminated whenever a Chapter Member’s membership in the Society is terminated.
+In addition, the membership of any Chapter Member who is in default of payment of Society or Chapter dues or any other charges for a period of sixty (60) days from the date on which such dues or charges become payable, or otherwise becomes ineligible for membership in the Chapter or the Society, shall be terminated automatically, unless such termination is delayed by the Society’s Leadership Council.

 Section 7.
 Member Reinstatement.
-Chapter members may request reinstatement in accordance with Society policies and procedures.
+Chapter Members may request reinstatement in accordance with Society policies and procedures.

 Section 8.
 No Property Rights.
-Chapter membership is a privilege and not a property right.
+Chapter Membership is a privilege and not a property right.
 No member has an ownership or property right or interest in the Chapter’s funds, property or other assets.

 ARTICLE III